Learning Low-Frequency Motion Control for Robust and Dynamic Robot Locomotion: Methodology

 where $N_e$ refers to the number of episodic rollouts that were terminated early due to an invalid robot state and $N_T$ represents the total number of rollouts.
 In this work, we use $N_T=100$.
 For each rollout, we randomize the base heading direction.
 This randomization occurs with the same seed across each of the policies.
 An invalid robot state is defined by the criteria: (1) $\arccos{(\mathbf{R}_{B_{3,3}})} > 0.4\pi$ which relates to base orientation, (2) self-collisions, or (3) collision of the robot base with ground.

-We also train and compare $\pi^{10}_{b:4}$ and $\pi^{200}_{b:4}$ to show that joint state history is relevant for modeling system dynamics and is essential for high-frequency motion control as presented in~\cite{hwangbo2019learning}.
+We train and compare $\pi^{10}_{b:4}$ and $\pi^{200}_{b:4}$ to show that joint state history is relevant for modeling system dynamics and is essential for high-frequency motion control as presented in~\cite{hwangbo2019learning}.
 This, however, is not the case for LFMC.

-To demonstrate robustness on uneven terrain, we evaluate the performance of perceptive locomotion policies on terrains comprising rough ground, stairs and bricks as shown in Fig.~\ref{fig:raisim_experiments}.
+We also evaluate the performance of perceptive locomotion policies on terrains comprising rough ground, stairs and bricks as shown in Fig.~\ref{fig:raisim_experiments}.
 Our evaluation method for perceptive locomotion policies is based on the setup introduced in~\cite{gangapurwala2020rloc}.